 My heart is at the crux of my libido.
 I would dare say, for most females, a spike in libido is directly proportional to the amount of emotional connection we feel to our husbands.

-SOLE MATE TIME with your Mr. Solefish (husband) is a powerful tool to energize emotional connection.
+‘Sole Mate Time’ with your sole-man is a powerful tool to energize emotional connection.

-Sole Mate Time is alone time for you and your husband, no kids, no tv, no video games, no iphones, no blog-posting.
+Sole Mate Time is time alone with your husband, no kids, no tv, no video games, no iphones, no blog-posting.
 You and your husband in conversation.
-Alone time isn't just a date once a month.
-It's daily and it's quality.
+Alone time isn’t just a date once a month.
+It’s daily and it’s quality even if brief.

-Mr. Muscle and I limped through the child-rearing years without realizing this lustrous nugget of wisdom.
+My husband and I limped through the child-rearing years without realizing this lustrous nugget of wisdom.
 There were days when we were hardly in the same room, let alone had a private conversation.
-Have you tried going to the bathroom alone when you have three toddlers?
+I couldn’t even go to the bathroom alone with three toddlers.

 This may seem frightening for the full-time career person, juggling kids/church/civic activities, or the homemaker who has over-committed her schedule with a million volunteer hours.
-Where does one find SOLE MATE TIME?
+Where do you find sole mate time?
 How can one more thing fit into this busy schedule?

 I hear your sighs and see your rolling eyes.